PrefectHQ/prefect/docs/contributing/style.md

 ## API Versioning

 The Prefect 2.0 client can be run separately from the Prefect 2.0 orchestration server and communicate entirely via an API.
 Among other things, the Prefect client includes anything that runs task or flow code, (e.g. agents, and the Python client) or any consumer of Prefect metadata, (e.g. the Prefect UI, and CLI).
-The Prefect 2.0 stores this metadata and serves it via the REST API.
+The Orion server stores this metadata and serves it via the REST API.

 Sometimes, we make breaking changes to the API (for good reasons).
 In order to check that a Prefect 2.0 client is compatible with the API it's making requests to, every API call the client makes includes a three-component `API_VERSION` header with major, minor, and patch versions.